MOROCCO

 Tipping is included in all our group tours.

-For private and tailor made tours - we provide guests with a tipping guide before their travels.
+Private and tailor made tours - we provide guests with a tipping guide before their travels.

 Tour Guide – USD 5 to 10 per person per day OR USD 30+ per day per group